aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 When using `makeIdempotent` on arbitrary functions, you can tell us which argument in your function signature has the data we should use via **`dataIndexArgument`**.
 If you don't specify this argument, we'll use the first argument in the function signature.

-???+ note
-    The function in the example below has two arguments, note that while wrapping it with the `makeIdempotent` high-order function, we specify the `dataIndexArgument` as `1` to tell the decorator that the second argument is the one that contains the data we should use to make the function idempotent.
-Remember that arguments are zero-indexed, so the first argument is `0`, the second is `1`, and so on.

 === "index.ts"

     ```typescript hl_lines="22 34-38"
     --8<-- "docs/snippets/idempotency/makeIdempotentAnyFunction.ts"
     ```

-=== "Types"
+=== "types.ts"

     ```typescript
     --8<-- "docs/snippets/idempotency/types.ts::13"
     ```

+The function this example has two arguments, note that while wrapping it with the `makeIdempotent` high-order function, we specify the `dataIndexArgument` as `1` to tell the decorator that the second argument is the one that contains the data we should use to make the function idempotent.
+Remember that arguments are zero-indexed, so the first argument is `0`, the second is `1`, and so on.

 ### MakeHandlerIdempotent Middy middleware